 For musicians and engineers with deadlines to meet, SkyTracks might be the perfect remote recording solution.
 SkyTracks launched in 2016 as a cloud-based DAW, allowing users to create and collaborate on their projects.
 Now, the company has updated the software to enable producers and artists to fire up projects on any DAW and load VST/AU synths right into their SkyTracks browser.
 The software continuously syncs with the user’s DAW to allow for an efficient workflow.

-Even though the world is currently locked indoors, musical artists must continue to pitch.
+Even though networking has become more remote, musical artists must continue to pitch.
 At ReelCrafter, we understand the nuances of pitching and sharing music with other musicians, agents, labels, and music supervisors.